holgateb/pwa/client/README.md

 ## Installation

-Clone it down and run start.
+Clone it down and NPM run start.

 ## Usage